ranifarhat/Y1YL-Labs/OOP Project Document/README.md

 - **Creative design!** You're creating an application in the terminal, which might make it not so fun to see/use... add your own design whether it is using [Turtle Library](https://docs.python.org/3/library/turtle.html), [Colorama](https://pypi.org/project/colorama/) or any other visual python libraries.
 - A super clear **user experience!** The **Backend program** should be easy to use and navigate, and very clear to the user.
 - Have at least **1 feature** that makes your project unique!
-    - Since you will all work on a the "back-end of a social media website", there might be similar projects.
+    - Since you will all work on the "back-end of a social media website", there might be similar projects.
 Think of how you can set your project apart!